 The system of internal control in relation to risk is based on a continuous process designed to identify and prioritise the risks to the achievements of the organisation's strategic objectives and compliance with policies and procedures.
 This involves evaluating the likelihood of those risks being realised and impact should they be realised on the organisation and on children and young people, and managing them efficiently, effectively and economically.
-Staff, in their role as project managers, are also required to identify risks and issues via our project management approach.
+In practice, it means all members of staff accepting that risks are inevitable.
+It also means in practice, every member of staff should be proactive in identifying and managing risks, to ensure the successful delivery of our three year strategic plan.